Jaimevzkz/Jaimevzkz/README.md

 ![Header](./github-header.png)
 ## About Me

 👋 Hi there!
-I'm Jaime, a recent Computer Science graduate with a deep passion for programming and continuous learning.
+I'm Jaime, a Computer Science graduate with a deep passion for programming and continuous learning.
 I thrive on solving complex problems and am constantly working on various projects to sharpen my skills and explore new technologies.

 ### 🚀 What I Do